Getting your Trinity Audio player ready... |

 The GRE presents 2 Verbal Reasoning sections.
 The first section is 18 minutes long and contains 12 questions, and the second section is 23 minutes long and contains 15 questions.
 So, in total, you see 27 Verbal questions on the GRE and spend 41 minutes of your exam on Verbal.

-The GRE Verbal sections consist of 3 major question types: Text Completion, Sentence Equivalence, and Reading Comprehension.
+The GRE Verbal sections consist of 3 major question types: Text Completion (TC), Sentence Equivalence (SE), and Reading Comprehension (RC).

 Text Completion and Sentence Equivalence make up about half of the questions in each Verbal section, with slightly more Text Completion questions than Sentence Equivalence questions.